ElsaYilinWang/DECI-EmailAutomationTool/README.md

 Before sending, a confirmation dialog shall display the final parsed list of CC'd email addresses and require user confirmation.

-Upon confirmation, the application will find the draft in Outlook by its subject and send a copy to each recipient.
-This copy includes all original formatting and attachments.
+Upon confirmation, the application will find the draft in Outlook by its subject and send a perfect copy to each recipient.
+This copy includes all original formatting, embedded images, and attachments.

 Data Persistence:

-All user-entered text will be automatically saved to a local email_data.json file, stored in the user's AppData folder.
+All user-entered text will be automatically saved to a local email_data.json file, stored in the user's AppData folder to avoid permission errors.

 System Logging: